TEACHING IN RIVER ENVIRONMENTS (FLAT WATER)

 In this subject students develop knowledge, understanding and experience of flat water river environments in order to safely conduct outdoor environmental education experiences.
-Students will apply and extend technical paddling skills, and examine pedagogy, environmental interpretation, and group management skills relevant to teaching in flat water river environments.
+Through class activities and 9 days of field trips, students will apply and extend technical paddling skills, and examine pedagogy, environmental interpretation, and group management skills relevant to teaching in flat water river environments.

 SchoolSchool of Education

 Subject Co-ordinatorChristopher Townsend

 Available to Study Abroad StudentsYes